NSXSoftware/anchovE/README.md

 # anchovE
 ## Description

 This is a command-line tool with multiple functionalities, including backdoor scanning, web shell injection, and library management.
-The tool also allows the user to select a specific attack type and input necessary information and even load library to help expand your attacks.
+The tool also allows the user to select a specific attack type and even load libraries to help expand your attacks.

 ## Dependencies